primer/doctocat-nextjs/.changeset/ninety-kangaroos-leave.md

 '@primer/doctocat-nextjs': patch
 ---

-Fixed bug where a standalone component page didn't display without tabs
+Fixed a bug where a tabs were required in standalone, nested pages using filename `index.mdx`.

+Use `show-tabs: false` in frontmatter to disable the tabs and present content as normal.